 In the Spring:

-Have your AC unit cleaned and change the filters on your air handler if you have central air.
-Clean and test and wall/window units if they are being included as part of the lease.
-Don’t wait for the first hot day of the year where every HVAC tech in the city is dealing with emergency cooling issues.
+- Have your AC unit cleaned and change the filters on your air handler if you have central air.
+Clean and test wall/window units if they are being included as part of the lease.
+Don’t wait for the first hot day of the year when every HVAC tech in the city is dealing with emergency cooling issues.

 In the Fall:

 Landlording is not for the faint of heart, but it’s so worth it.
-Imagine yourself retired, on the beach in Florida or in a hot tub on the Swiss Alps (whatever blows your dress up) raking in the rental checks, thanking your past self for all of your hard work and dedication.
+Imagine yourself retired, on the beach in Florida, or in a hot tub on the Swiss Alps (on the moon!) raking in the rental checks, thanking your past self for all of your hard work and dedication.
 You can do it!
+We can help!